citp/privacy-policy-historical/j/jo/job/jobsearch.gov.au.md

 ###  Amending your personal information

-Job Seekers and Employers can amend their personal information on JobSearch if it is incorrect by accessing their account details on JobSearch.
+Job seekers and employers can amend their personal information on JobSearch if it is incorrect by accessing their account details on JobSearch.

 You may also seek access to, or correction of, your personal information stored JobSearch.
 Further information on seeking access to, or correction of, your personal information is contained in the department’s [Complete Privacy Policy](http://www.employment.gov.au/privacy "External link.
 Opens in a new window.").